Get in touch Get in touch

 We need your help to raise public awareness that this is unacceptable behaviour, and give workers the confidence to speak out, report abuse and not accept it as part of the job.

-Every year, Respect for Shopworkers Week forms an integral part of our campaign.
+Every year, Respect Week forms an integral part of our campaign.

-Whether it’s a stall in your workplace or canteen, or having a few simple conversations with colleagues, we encourage you to engage with staff and customers in your store during the week.
+Whether it’s a stall in your workplace or canteen, or having a few simple conversations with colleagues, we encourage you to engage with staff and customers during the week.

 Get involved

-It doesn't take a lot to get involved during Respect for Shopworkers Week - you can do as little or as much as you're able.
+It doesn't take a lot to get involved during Respect Week - you can do as little or as much as you're able.

-Campaign event – Run a campaign event in your store.
-Find out more and order your materials
+Campaign event – Run a campaign event in your store or workplace.
+Find out more in our reps' briefing and order your materials

 Survey – It’s important to get as many workers as possible to fill out our survey so we can shine a light on their experiences.
 This will allow us to show how workers can be supported and abuse stopped.